open-sdg/open-sdg.github.io/_blog/2022-04-01-preparing-for-open-sdg-2.md

 ### Overridden files for Bootstrap 5 support

-Upgrading to Bootstrap 5 required a many changes to files in Open SDG.
+Upgrading to Bootstrap 5 required many changes to files in Open SDG.
 Here is a list of files that have been changed in-place to support Bootstrap 5:

 1. _includes/assets/js/tabs.js
 2. _includes/scripts.html